Healthcare IT Market

-The healthcare IT market is projected to reach USD 961.26 billion by 2030 from USD 480.49 billion in 2025, at a high CAGR of 14.9% during the forecast period.
+The global healthcare IT market is projected to reach USD 1,143.67 billion by 2031 from USD 568.32 billion in 2026, at a CAGR of 15.0% from 2026 to 2031.
 The prime driving force for this increase is the escalating ROI that is being realized via the implementation of healthcare information technology solutions for hospitals and clinics, as they try and improve the efficiency and effectiveness of their entities, as well as focus on lowering the expenditure required for providing quality care.
-The intensified demand for efficiently managing patients, employees, and care processes is accelerating the demand for diverse technological solutions, including EHRS, eRX, and mHealth solutions.
-Apart from this, the innovations and rapid evolution of technologies such as cloud technology, interoperations, analytics based on artificial intelligence, and telehealth technologies are compelling the healthcare entities to modernize their IT infrastructure and models.
+The intensified need to efficiently manage patients, employees, and care processes is accelerating demand for diverse technological solutions, including EHRS, eRX, and mHealth.
+Apart from this, the innovations and rapid evolution of technologies such as cloud computing, interoperability, AI-based analytics, and telehealth are compelling healthcare entities to modernize their IT infrastructure and models.
 The technologies have a tremendous approach towards the provision of care, and this is extremely data-driven and patient-centric, along with the concept of sustainability of costs.

 The healthcare IT market is dominated by key players.
 The major players operating in this market are Optum, Inc. (US), Cognizant (US), Koninklijke Philips N.V.
-(Netherlands), Oracle (US), GE Healthcare (US), Dell Inc. (US), Wipro (India), eClinicalWorks (US), SAS Institute Inc. (US), Inovalon (US), Infor (US), Conifer Health Solutions, LLC.
-(US), Nuance Communications, Inc. (US), 3M (US), Merative (US), Epic Systems Corporation.
-(US), InterSystems Corporation (US), Veradigm (US), Salesforce, Inc. (US), CitiusTech (US), Conduent, Inc. (US), Carestream Health (US), Practice Fusion, Inc. (US), TATA Consultancy Services Limited (India), Elsevier (Netherlands), MedeAnalytics, Inc. (US), Medicision (US), Surgical Information Systems (Georgia), Chartis (US), and Clearwave Corporation (Georgia).
+(Netherlands), Dell Inc. (US), GE Healthcare (US), Oracle (US), Epic Systems Corporation.
+(US), Veradigm LLC (US), SAS Institute Inc. (US), Nuance Communications, Inc. (US), Wipro (India), eClinicalWorks (US), Inovalon (US), Infor (US), Conifer Health Solutions, LLC (US), Solventum (US), Merative (US), InterSystems Corporation (US), Salesforce, Inc. (US), CitiusTech (US), Conduent, Inc. (US), Carestream Health (US), Practice Fusion, Inc. (US), TATA Consultancy Services Limited (India), Elsevier (Netherlands), MedeAnalytics, Inc. (US), Medecision (US), Surgical Information Systems (US), Chartis (US), and Clearwave Corporation (US).

 To know about the assumptions considered for the study download the pdf brochure

 Optum, Inc. (part of the UnitedHealth Group) provides HCIT solutions to healthcare payers, providers, employers, and government & life science companies.
 The company serves its solutions and services to more than 280 healthcare payers, 5,000 hospitals, and over 100,000 healthcare facilities in the US.
 The company focuses on forming strategic partnerships and driving innovation in digital health solutions to enhance patient care and reduce costs, especially in areas like value-based care and population health management.
-A notable example of its strategy is the recent completion of a USD 7.8 billion merger with Change Healthcare, which gives it access to data from millions of healthcare transactions and boosts its IT capabilities for the US population.
+A notable example of its strategy is the recent completion of a USD 7.8 billion merger with Change Healthcare, which provides the company with access to data from millions of healthcare transactions and enhances its IT capabilities for the US population.
+And, according to an article from Becker's Health IT, in the last two years, Optum has invested USD 31 billion into acquisitions.
+These strategic steps have been critical in positioning Optum for rapid growth while also enhancing the company's capability of the company to offer better patient care and enhance operational efficiency throughout the U.S. healthcare system.

 Cognizant